 "Played with the Autopilot again - seems to do what it wants, but Cap thinks maybe the rudder is off (out of synch?).
 Long day, 9-1/2 hours, and we stopped someplace called Hiborne Cay.
 For the past 2 days Cap has had a fishing line out while cruising, but he forgot to reel it in before stopping and what a mess!
 He was on his way to take Czar to the beach, then started messing with the line.
 All of a sudden I looked up, "Cap - the dinghy!"
 It was drifting away, so he had to quick put on some swim trunks and go after it.

-"Dinghy retrieved, we headed for the beach - beautiful, - there was a mailbox along a path and inside were books filled with the names of people who had stopped, so Cap signed us in."In the anchorage we met the folks on a huge sailboat named Glen Lyon, also traveling to George Town.
+In the anchorage we met a nice couple on a huge sailboat named Glen Lyon, also traveling to George Town.
 There were more boats than we'd seen since Marsh Harbor, all waiting to make the passage at Rudder Cut Cay, just before George Town.
 We'd had a busy time crossing the shipping channel near Nassau, but the tinier 'cuts' between smaller islands were more treacherous because of the combination of wind, current and reefs.

 "It was rougher out there than it's been; more like the first half-hour out of West End, except it lasted 6 hours.
 We cruised with Tomboy, and Glen Lyon was in the vicinity.
-We rocked and rolled; Cap said it was nothing like the crossing, true, but I still didn't like it.
+We rocked and rolled; Cap said it was nothing like THE crossing; true, but I still didn't like it.
 Can't imagine going to the Dominican Republic and Puerto Rico.
 We dropped behind and picked our way into George Town harbor.
 Tomboy went into Hurricane Hole #2, but we stayed at Monument anchorage, just outside.
 So glad to be here at last.
-I told Cap we were living here.
-Period.
+I told Cap we were living here, period.

-"Of course, you all have had difficult times, too."
+I said, "Of course, you all have had difficult times, too."

 "Yes, dear," our hostess began, "but not all at once."

-I was then asked why I hadn't just flown to George Town and met up with my husband and the boat, as many First Mates do.
-That's why people hire crews.
-Too late; I never realized there was an option.
+I was asked why I hadn't just flown to George Town and met up with my husband and the boat, as many First Mates do.
+"That's why people hire crews."
+Too late; I never realized there was that option.

 Up Next: Pot Lucks and Volleyball